 Out of the many systemically related mental health issues we face as a society, the increasing prevalence of mentally disturbed individuals in our penal system is one that I am especially sensitive to.
-For today's meditation, I'd like to focus on a most pernicious universal policy that can be seen across every correctional institution – solitary confinement.
+In this article, I'd like to focus on a most pernicious universal policy that can be seen across every correctional institution—solitary confinement.

 - Limited access to educational or rehabilitative programs